redsanket/spark/external/storm/guide/troubleshooting/index.rst

 ##########################################

 #.
 Follow similar steps as above to discover the user and PID.
 #.
-Execute a gdb to attach to the pid gdb --pid.
+Execute a gdb to attach to the PID: gdb --pid.

    ::